 - Lecturer (Psychology)

-My main interest is in Dynamic Person Perception and this covers both attribution such as first impressions, but also emotion perception and measuring attitudes.
-Additionally I do pedagogical research related to learning and teaching with technology.
+My main interest is in dynamic person perception and this includes attribution such as first impressions, emotion perception and measuring attitudes.
+Additionally, I do pedagogical research related to learning and teaching with technology.

 Human Cognition, Representation, and Development of Dynamic Social Events.

 Our every-day world changes constantly, resulting in a dynamic tapestry of events that we must somehow make sense of and interact with.
 Of the most interesting signals in our dynamic world, are the social signals that allow us to interact with other humans.
 It seems that the process by which we attribute personality traits, emotions, motivations, and intentions is effortless and unconscious.
 This has lead to some interesting demonstrations whereby non-human animated objects can appear to have the same qualities as humans and raises the question, how are dynamic social events represented by the human cognitive system.
 More importantly, how do we develop our representations of social events and the accompanying stereotypes and biases?

 With Open Science practices forming an important cornerstone in the advancement of science, it has become increasingly evident that we should be incorporating these practices into the way that science is taught.
 Examples span from the educational practices that adopt to the kinds of activities that we do and my research is centred on how we can incorporate the practices and philosophy of Open into our teaching.